Ukraine: Beijing does not send military assistance to Moscow

 “China sends food, medicine, sleeping bags and powdered milk, not weapons or ammunition to the parties (to the conflict),” he continued.
 “We will do everything possible for a de-escalation”.

-The ambassador, however, deliberately avoided indicating whether this position holds for the future, two days after US President Joe Biden warned his Chinese counterpart Xi Jinping that there would be ‘consequences’ if Beijing provided material support. to Russia.
+The ambassador, however, deliberately avoided indicating whether this position holds for the future, two days following US President Joe Biden warned his Chinese counterpart Xi Jinping that there would be ‘consequences’ if Beijing provided material support. to Russia.

 Since the start of the Russian invasion of Ukraine, the Chinese communist regime, sharing with Russia a deep hostility towards the United States, has refrained from urging Vladimir Putin to withdraw his troops from Ukraine.